Back to Louisiana

 What This Bill Does

-• Changes the definition of 'earnable compensation' to exclude certain one-time payments when calculating retirement benefits starting July 1, 2026.
+• Changes how 'earnable compensation' is defined, excluding certain one-time payments from being used to calculate retirement benefits starting July 1, 2026.

 Who It Names or Affects

-• Police officers participating in the Municipal Police Employees' Retirement System
+• Police employees participating in the Municipal Police Employees' Retirement System

 Terms To Know